 Here's the exact same shot with a little editing to highlight the depth in the sky and the ship in the bay.
 I like how this also lends a timelessness to the photo.
 It gives the impression that this could have been shot at any time period, because this particular view has probably been the same for a few decades.

 All the rain the last few days has made me think about favorite rainy days in the past.
 I loved scary Texas thunderstorms as a child.
 The best storms were in the summer, when I could cuddle up in bed next to my grandma and listen to the rain on the windowpanes.
 Then there were the summer storms in Chicago – a welcomed break from the oppressive humidity.
-But one of my favorite rainy days was the day I visited Venice.
-This was one of the best days of my two-week tour of Italy.
-Not many people were out because it was cold and rainy.
-We had the streets almost to ourselves.
-The canals were flooded and it seemed as though the gondolas would drift right up on the sidewalk.
-I was lucky enough to capture many great shots that day, but this one is by far my favorite.
+But the all-time best rainy day was the day I visited Venice.
+Not many people were out because of the inclement weather so we had the streets almost to ourselves.
+The canals were overflowing and it seemed as though the gondolas would drift right up on the sidewalk.
+I was lucky enough to capture quite a few lovely shots that day, but this one is by far one of my favorites.

 Why is it that when I don’t have my camera I see perfect shots everywhere, but when I’m in the mood to click a few I can’t find anything inspiring?
 While I was walking to class this morning, I saw what appeared to be tiny crystals suspended in mid-air.
 Upon closer inspection I realized there was a spider web delicately stretched between two branches.
 The web was covered with tiny raindrops.
 It was so cool and beautiful.
 A spider web is, to a certain extent, a death trap.
 Yet here it was, capturing tiny translucent spheres of water.
 It’s supposed to rain again tonight and tomorrow morning.
 I plan on toting my camera around campus, just in case.
 Hopefully the little bed of water crystals will still be there.